matttpj/CarND-Traffic-Sign-Classifier/writeup_CarND-Traffic-Sign-Classifier_P3.md

 | 05.jpg  | Bumpy road			  | Yield     							|

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
 This compares a little less than favourable to the accuracy of the test set of images.
+However, 03.jpg should be discounted as the Training data set only contains Bicycle warning signs inside a red triangle (class id 29).
+Hence, this would make for overall accuracy of 75% (3 of 4).

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)